wadevenz/FEB24-T1A3-Terminal_Application/README.md

 User is able to input a value amount which is subtracted from running balance.
 A printed message is then displayed informing user of transaction.

 ##### How it works
 A variable app_balance is initialised to a list.
 The main file is then opened from the 'with' command into a read mode. "reader" variable is set to to reader method imported from the csv package.
 Then utilisng a for loop to iterate through every line or 'row' in the file, a condition is set to make comparison with the 'pin' column in rown index 1.
 If pin does not equal or returns false for that row, the entire row is appended to the list 'app_balance'.
-If the pin comparison equates to True (indicated from the else condition), the balance in row index 2 of the line is made to an integer for use in math calculation.
+If the pin comparison equates to True (indicated from the else condition), the balance in row index 2 of the line is made to an integer for use in math calculation (both values are required to be integers for calculation, where amount is already integer).
 A condition is asked if the amount is less than or equal to the balance set in the function parameter, and if True, the amount is subtracted from the balance and set to the variable 'new_balance'.
 The variable 'app_balance' is then appended with the 'name', 'pin' and 'new_balance' variables and a print statement is diplayed.
 If the 'amount less than balance' condition is False, then the row is appended as it is read to the 'app_balance' list and a print statement is displayed.
 The funtion is completed by opening the file in 'write' mode and writing over the preexisting data with the newly created 'app_balance' list.
 As mentioned earlier in 'ask_amount', this function also uses try/exception to indentify a TypeError for incorrect amount input.

 #### Deposit.
 ![deposit](docs/deposit.png)